View Source Axon (Axon v0.7.0)

 init_fn

-The init_fn receives two arguments, the input template and an optional map with initial parameters for layers or namespaces:
+The init_fn receives two arguments, the input template and an optional map with initial parameters for layers:

 {init_fn, predict_fn} = Axon.build(model)